jguadagno/jguadagno.github.io/_posts/2007-11-23-windows-communication-foundation-unleashed.md

 permalink: /2007/11/23/windows-communication-foundation-unleashed/
 categories:
   - Books
+  - Book Reviews
 ---
 Similar to other books in the "Unleashed" series, this book goes all out to explain Windows Communication Foundation in an easy to understand way.
-This book also goes beyond the basics of Windows Communication Foundation but goes in depth into the technology including security and service design.
+This book also goes beyond the basics of Windows Communication Foundation but goes in-depth into the technology including security and service design.
 This is a **must** buy for WCF developers.
 Sections of the book:

 * Introducing the Windows Communication Foundation
 * Introducing the Windows Workflow Foundation